ckormanyos/real-time-cpp/examples/chapter10_08a/readme.md

 Care needs to be taken to wire the parallel SRAM brick properly (as shown below).
-When the hardware setup is correct, however, it is actually relatively straightforward (although definitely requiring of careful attention to detail) to write a prallel SRAM driver for the 8-bit MCU.
+When the hardware setup is correct, however, it is actually relatively straightforward (although definitely requires of careful attention to detail) to write a prallel SRAM driver for the 8-bit MCU.
 The results of these activities are expressed in the template classes